bigdatabigheart/2017-challenges/IOT-EPILEPSY.md

 Once the patient’s “seizure pattern” has been established, the incoming data can be continually analysed for patterns and if a seizure pattern is predicted, notifications can be sent via SNS.
 This can include sending of push notifications to family members or persons physically near the patient so that first aid measures can be performed (with the GPS board on the Raspberry PI, the patient’s location can be sent out as part of the SNS notification).
 In most seizures, the immediate threat is physical injury or drowning (if near water), so having this notification can be life-saving.

-I do not have any ties, commercially or otherwise, to Emotiv.
-I have tried a couple of other headsets including NeuroSky’s MindWave Mobile and did not experience good results.
-This is the basis for my recommendation for using Emotiv.